Skip to content

 Gluten Free Bread by The Allergy Chef

-Hidden Sources of Gluten and Wheat… Let’s Start with the 10 In the Photo
+Hidden Sources of Gluten and Wheat… Let’s Start with the 10 in This Photo

 In the photo, I wanted to show some of the items you’re least likely to suspect, as well as some that may be tricky.
-These are products you’ll regularly purchase, and you should find out if they contain gluten before you continue to consume them.
+These are products you may regularly purchase, and you should find out if they contain gluten before you continue to consume them.
+After these ten, I’ll share more places gluten can hide.
+Buckle up, you’re in for a ride.

 Hidden Sources of Gluten and Hidden Sources of Wheat